-Some people, though, seem able to focus intensely on what they're doing, and perform exceptionally well as a result.
-Modern psychologists refer to this state of absolute absorption or concentration in what we are doing, as being "in flow."
+But some people can focus intently on what they're doing, and perform exceptionally well as a result.
+Psychologists refer to this state of absolute absorption and engagement as being "in flow."